 Pacific Porgy, Calamus brachysomus

-The Pacific Porgy is characterized by the distinct, steep straight profile of its large forehead, large silvery lips, long broad snout, and a deep compressed body that has a depth that is 47 – 51% of standard length.
-They are silvery brown, with irregular brown blotches with five obscure bars on its sides (which are highly visible upon collection but fade quickly).
+The Pacific Porgies are characterized by the distinct, steep, and straight profile of their large forehead, their large silvery lips, their long broad snout, and their deep compressed body that has a depth that is 47 – 51% of standard length.
+They are silvery brown, with irregular brown blotches and five obscure bars on their sides; these bars are highly visible upon collection but fade quickly thereafter.
 They are reported to have a barred or blotched color pattern when hiding which fades when they swim into the open.
-The mouth is small with the lower jaw having two rows of conical enlarged teeth, canines at the front and molar like in the rear.
-The anal fin has three spines and ten rays, the caudal fin is forked, the dorsal fin is low with 12 or 13 spines and 11 to 13 spines with the third and fourth being the longest and 11 to 13 rays, and their pectoral fins are long with 13 to 16 rays and a black axil reaching past the anal fin origin.
-The body is covered with smooth scales.
+Their mouth is small with their lower jaw featuring two rows of conical and enlarged teeth, comprised of canines at the front and molar-like teeth at the rear.
+Their anal fin has three spines and ten rays, their caudal fin is forked, their dorsal fin is low on the body with 12 or 13 spines with the third and fourth being the longest and 11 to 13 rays, and their pectoral fins are long with 13 to 16 rays and a black axil reaching past the anal fin origin.
+Their body is covered with smooth scales.

-Pacific Porgy are found in clear water adjacent to coral and rocky reefs relatively close to shore at depths up to 260 feet.
+The Pacific Porgies are found in clear water adjacent to coral and rocky reefs relatively close to shore at depths up to 260 feet.
 They reach a maximum length of 61 cm (24.0 inches).
-The Pacific Porgy has a wide distribution being found in all coastal Mexican waters of the Pacific.
+They have a wide distribution being found in all coastal Mexican waters of the Pacific.